-Some time ago I was reading the book “Business Ethics- A critical approach: Integrating ethics across the business world”, when I ended up doing the most exciting discovering of the year: the existence of the concept of Mindfulness, related to the business world.
+Some time ago I was reading the book “Business Ethics- A critical approach: Integrating ethics across the business world”.
+I ended up discovering the concept of Mindfulness related to the business world.
 I remember that time suddenly turning into one of the most revealing moment of my whole academic experience.

-“Being mindful” basically means being 100% conscious of the present, living the moment without making any judgment according to past experiences or future expectations; and actively listening to your sensations.
+“Being mindful” basically means being 100% conscious of the present.
+Living every moment without making any judgment according to past experiences or future expectations; and actively listening to your sensations.

-There’s nothing new, you may say, and that’s true!
+Then you may say, there’s nothing new and that’s true!
 How many of us have watched the movie “Dead Poets Society” with Robin Williams, have read the book “Siddharta” by Hermann Hesse or participated in a random No-regrets Erasmus event?
 Weren’t they saying the same thing?
 That is: “here-and-now”, enjoy and live the moment.

 However, reading those lines on my academic book encouraged me to take the topic more seriously.
 The concept of mindfulness is being studied deeply by scientists and psychologists and it is considered as a key element in happiness.